Ibaslogic/Ibaslogic/src/posts/2020-04-04-meme-generator-with-react-hooks/meme-generator-with-react-hooks.md

   - hooks
 ---

 Earlier on this blog, we created a [practical guide to learning the React hooks](/blog/react-hooks-tutorial/ "react hook tutorial").
-There, we discussed the fundamentals of these Hooks and apply them in a real project.
+There, we discussed the fundamentals of these Hooks and also apply them in a real project.

-That is a good starting point if you are just getting started with React Hooks.
-However, in this guide, we aimed at solidifying our React Hooks foundation by working on another simple project called meme generator.
+You'd want to start with that if you are just getting started with React Hooks.
+In case you are not yet comfortable writing React code, you can follow this [step by step guide to React](/blog/react-tutorial-for-beginners/ "react tutorial").

-To follow this guide, make sure you are familiar with React and Hooks.
-Else, go ahead and read this [step by step guide to React](/blog/react-tutorial-for-beginners/ "react tutorial") and its [React Hooks version](/blog/react-hooks-tutorial/ "react hook tutorial").
+That said.
+In this tutorial, we aim to solidify our React Hooks foundation by working on another simple project called meme generator.

-Ok.
 If you are ready, let’s dive in.

 ### What is our goal?